1987 New Zealand general election

 The 1987 New Zealand general election was a nationwide vote to determine the shape of the 42nd sitting of the New Zealand Parliament.
 The governing New Zealand Labour Party, led by Prime Minister David Lange, was re-elected for a second term, although the Opposition National Party made gains.
 The election also saw the elimination of the Democratic Party (formerly the Social Credit Party) from Parliament, leaving Labour and National as the only parties represented.

-It marked the first time that a Labour Government had been reelected to a second term since 1938 and the first to be reelected overall since 1946.
+1987 marked the first time that a Labour Government had been reelected to a second term since 1938, and the first to be reelected overall since 1946.
+This was in spite of the fact that this was the fourth consecutive election in which Labour won the popular vote by taking a plurality (but not a majority) of the votes.